kevin-chalmers/set08103/lectures/lecture01/README.md

 - The **Lead Time** is the time from when the task is created to when it is completed.
 This is what the customer experiences when you deliver software, or any other service or product delivery - it is the time we should aim to **reduce**.
 Today you have been given the [coursework specification](../../assessment) which has created a lead time until the end-of-trimester.
 - The **Process Time** is the time from when work on the task is started until when it is completed.
 Our goal is to **increase the percentage** of process time in lead time while **minimising** process time.
 In other words, we start work quickly, and get it done quickly.
 We want work to **flow** rather than be held up waiting in queues.
-- **%C/A** or **percentage complere and accurate** helps us measure the quality of the work produced.
+- **%C/A** or **percentage complete and accurate** helps us measure the quality of the work produced.
 We can do this by asking if the work produced was *usable as-is*.

 Lead-time and process-time can be visualised as follows: